 Scotland is unpredictable in terms of weather and Fort William, home to Ben Nevis, is the rainiest part of Scotland (no joke) so we all came with rain gear and layers.
 What half of us didn’t come with was hiking shoes.
 This TravelTeening mom hiked Ben Nevis in converse sneakers.
 It can be done….but it was not fun nor easy.

-When we started the hike, it was a lovely day–warm, sun was shining, and you could have gotten away with shorts (maybe) and a T-shirt.
+When we started the hike, it was a lovely day–warm, sun was shining, and we could have gotten away with shorts (maybe) and a T-shirt.
 As we climbed, the temperature began to drop, and we went through periods of misty rain.